 If you go to an online lender for a business line of credit, they will process it quickly — and you might be able to get your business line of credit within days.
 The downside is that you might also have to pay higher interest rates for a lower credit limit.

 Considerations for Business Lines of Credit

-The Main Business Line of Credit Requirements and How to Apply
+Business Line of Credit Requirements and How to Apply

 Lenders determine if you qualify by using risk-based models that take into account important financial aspects of your business.
 They often also need the business owner to prove that they have a good credit score or financial standing to qualify.